Wananci/Awesome-Papers-about-Embodied-Agents/README.md

   <details>
     <summary>🔍 <b>Highlight</b></summary>
-    - <em>Our method instead combines off-policy actorcritic training with a stochastic actor, and further aims to maximize the entropy of this actor with an entropy maximization objective.</em>
+    <em>"Our method instead combines off-policy actorcritic training with a stochastic actor, and further aims to maximize the entropy of this actor with an entropy maximization objective."</em>

     - **Maximum Entropy**
     - **Stochastic Actor**